Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 The tent manufacturers are trying to maximize space while minimizing weight, a very worthy goal, so they play around with dimensions and wind up with areas on the sides of the tent floor for gear storage.

-You will not be happy with the tent until you physically crawl inside of it and stretch all the way out on the floor.
+You will not be happy with a tent until you physically crawl inside of it and stretch all the way out on the floor.

 Now let's tackle what "free standing tent" implies in our discussion of backpacking tent types.

-Back in the "olden times", you started setting up a tent by laying it out on the ground and figuring out which end to put up first.
+Back in the "olden times", you began setting up a tent by laying it out on the ground and figuring out which end to put up first.

-Today's tents are mostly "free standing", meaning that they support their own weight once the poles are inserted and you've hoisted the ceiling and walls into the air.
+Today's tents are mostly "free standing", meaning that they support their own weight once the collapsed poles are assembled and inserted, and you've easily hoisted the ceiling and walls into the air.

 A nice feature of a free standing tent is the ability to move the tent easily (once all of your gear is out of it).